CANCELLED!! Symposium - Environmental Illness Today

-The symposium is an initiative of the Ecological Narratives research group at Uppsala University.
-Generous support comes from the Centre for Integrated Research on Culture and Society (CIRCUS), Occupational and Environmental Medicine, and the Department of English.
+The symposium is part of Uppsala University’s focus on Medical Humanities and has been made possible through generous grants by the Centre for Integrated Research on Culture and Society (CIRCUS), Occupational and Environmental Medicine, and the Department of English.

 Environmental intolerance can be characterized by variable complex symptoms that patients attribute to one or more environmental factors in the occupational setting or the general environment.
 While medical examinations seldom result in a specific medical or psychiatric diagnosis, the patients do experience illness.
 The symptoms are triggered at very low levels of exposure that patients perceive as risks.
 These low levels are usually tolerated by the majority of the population even after long periods of exposure and are not considered established risk factors for disease.
-The patients, on the other hand, attribute their symptoms to more or less clearly defined factors in the indoor environment, due exposure to metals, chemicals, electromagnetic fields, or noise.
+The patients, on the other hand, attribute their symptoms to more or less clearly defined factors in the indoor environment, due to exposure to metals, chemicals, electromagnetic fields, or noise.

-The symposium will be held in English
+The symposium will be held in English.

-Cost: The symposium is free of cost (Coffee/tea included)
+The symposium is free of charge.

-Michael Boyden, Associate Professor of American Literature, Department of English, Uppsala University (firstname.lastname@example.org)
+Michael Boyden, Associate Professor of American literature, Department of English, Uppsala University (firstname.lastname@example.org)

-Martin Tondel, associate professor, Occupational and Environmental Medicine, Department of Medical Sciences, Uppsala University (email@example.com )
+Martin Tondel, Associate Professor, Occupational and Environmental Medicine, Department of Medical Sciences, Uppsala University (email@example.com )